-The operative prosecution activities are conducted at seven Public Prosecution Areas and the National Public Prosecution Department.
+The operative prosecution activities are conducted at seven public prosecution areas and the National Public Prosecution Department.
 The prosecution areas consist of the country's 32 public prosecution offices, with a geographical sphere of operation that is approximately equivalent to a county.
 In Stockholm and Malmö there are several local public prosecution offices.Read more

-At the Head Office, there is a legal department for cases heard in the Supreme Court and central international issues, a supervision department for legal direction and control, as well as central departments for e.g. communication, human relations and IT.
+At the Head Office, there is a legal department for cases heard in the Supreme Court and central international issues, a supervision department for legal direction and control, as well as central departments for e.g. communication, human resources and IT.

 To get more information about the Swedish Prosecution Authority please read our brochure.